§ Verifiable Public Registry v2 Specification

 NOTE

 The relative REST path is the path suffix.
-Implementer can set any prefix, like http://1.2.3.4/verana/tr/v1/get.
+Implementer can set any prefix, like https://example/verana/tr/v1/get.

 Module Method Name Relative REST API path Type Requirements